mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_access.markdown

 The Terraform MongoDB Atlas Provider offers two either-or/mutually exclusive paths to perform an authorization for a cloud provider role -

 * A Single Resource path: using the `mongodbatlas_cloud_provider_access` that at provision time sets up all the required configuration for a given provider, then with a subsequent update it can perform the authorize of the role.
 Note this path requires two `terraform apply` commands, once for setup and once for auth.
+**WARNING:** The resource `mongodbatlas_cloud_provider_access` is deprecated and will be removed in version v1.14.0, use the Two Resource path instead.

 * A Two Resource path: consisting of `mongodbatlas_cloud_provider_access_setup` and `mongodbatlas_cloud_provider_access_authorization`.
 The first resource, `mongodbatlas_cloud_provider_access_setup`, only generates the initial configuration (create, delete operations).
 The second resource, `mongodbatlas_cloud_provider_access_authorization`, helps to perform the authorization using the role_id of the first resource.
 This path is helpful in a multi-provider Terraform file, and allows for a single and decoupled apply.
 See example of this Two Resource path option with AWS Cloud [here](https://github.com/mongodb/terraform-provider-mongodbatlas/tree/master/examples/atlas-cloud-provider-access/aws).